Furred/LynxHR/README.md

 # LynxHR
-LynxHR is used to monitor your heart rate in VR!
+LynxHR is used to monitor your heart rate in VR & Games!
 Made in Rust!
+Fully Open-Source!

 # Features
 - Real-time Heartrate graphs in games!